City of Heroes: Subscription

 As in most other MMORPGs at the time, players were required to subscribe to City of Heroes by paying the publisher (NCsoft) a monthly fee to continue playing City of Heroes.
 Portions of the subscription costs went to supporting a full-time "live" team, which developed additional content for the game; other portions supported the significant server maintenance and bandwidth costs.
-The subscription fee after Issue 6 covered play in either of the games in the "City of" franchise or both of them at once for the same cost.
-However, since merging the titles in 2008, this became a moot point as any player of one of the games could access the opposite game without purchasing it.

 Continuing active subscriptions were also entitled to "Veteran Rewards".
 The system rewarded players with costume pieces, extra powers, supergroup base items, respec opportunities, and other minor in-game perks to all characters (both hero and villain characters) on any server tied to the active subscription.
 Inactive accounts did not accrue time for Veteran Rewards.

-Since 2009, players considering City of Heroes could sign up for a 14-day trial key without subscribing to the game, without receiving an in-game referral or using a credit card.
-Certain features, such as chat, trade, membership in groups, and leveling up were restricted to prevent exploitative players/groups from using trial accounts to further Real Money Trade activities that NCSoft prohibited in-game.
-After 14 days expire, a trial player would need to buy the game and subscribe for further months to continue their play.

 As of September, 2008, City of Heroes had around 124,939 subscribers in the US & Europe, according to financial reports released by NCsoft in November 2008.

 On June 20, 2011, City of Heroes announced the City of Heroes: Freedom subscription model, which was implemented in September, 2011.
 The servers were free-to-play, with limitations on what Free players could access.
 Players who had their subscriptions lapse would become Premium players, and would have access to everything they used to have, but would be limited to what they would be able to access in the game's future updates unless they signed up for a VIP subscription.
 The VIP subscription added free access to the Going Rogue game content, and a monthly VIP Rewards system (as opposed to the quarterly releases of the Veteran Rewards).
 There was also an in-game market where all players could purchase points to purchase expansions to the game; VIP subscribers were given a monthly stipend of these points at no extra charge.